g4eml/RP2040_OOK48_LCD/README.md

 GPS data to the HMI module is connected to IO pin 5.
 GPS data from the HMI module is connected to IO pin 4.
 1 PPS pulse from the GPS module is conneced to IO pin 3.

+## USB Drive Mode.

+If an SD card is present there will be an additonal line visible on the Config Page.
+'Activate USB Drive Mode" .
+Clicking on this button will activate the USB Memory stick emulation mode.
+You can then connect the HMI module to a PC and the contents of its SD card will appear as a USB drive.
+This allows the download and deletion of the saved text files without removing the SD card.

+This mode can pnly be exited by powering off the module.